David Bentley Hart: Academic career

 Hart earned a B.A. in interdisciplinary study from the University of Maryland, a M.Phil. in theology from the University of Cambridge, and a Ph.D. in religious studies from the University of Virginia.
 He taught at the University of Virginia, the University of St. Thomas (Minnesota), Duke Divinity School, and Loyola College in Maryland.
 He also served as visiting professor at Providence College where he held the Robert J. Randall Chair in Christian Culture.
 During the 2014–2015 academic year, Hart was Danforth Chair at Saint Louis University in the Department of Theological Studies.
 In 2015, he was appointed as Templeton Fellow at the University of Notre Dame Institute for Advanced Study.
 As part of this Templeton Fellowship work, Hart organized a conference focused on the philosophy of mind.
-Hart is currently a collaborative scholar in the departments of Theology and German for Notre Dame with research responsibilities and no teaching assignments.
+In an April 19, 2023 email, Hart noted that he is currently a collaborative research scholar at the University of Notre Dame.
 His primary areas of research have been philosophical theology, systematics, patristics, classical and continental philosophy, and South and East Asian religion with recent focus on the genealogy of classical and Christian metaphysics, ontology, the metaphysics of the soul, and the philosophy of mind.

-Hart has authored eighteen books and produced two translated works.
-The New Testament: A Translation was published in 2017 with Yale University Press and a 2nd edition in 2023.
+Hart has authored twenty books and produced two translated works.
+The New Testament: A Translation was published in 2017 with Yale University Press and a second edition in 2023.
 His translation in collaboration with John R. Betz of Analogia Entis: Metaphysics: Original Structure and Universal Rhythm by Erich Przywara was published in 2014 by Eerdmans.
-Hart's academic books include The Beauty of the Infinite: The Aesthetics of Christian Truth (Wm.
-B. Eerdmans, 2003), The Experience of God: Being, Consciousness, Bliss (Yale, 2013), The Hidden and the Manifest: Essays in Theology and Metaphysics (Eerdmans, 2017), That All Shall Be Saved: Heaven, Hell, and Universal Salvation (Yale, 2019), Theological Territories: A David Bentley Hart Digest (Notre Dame Press.
-2020), Tradition and Apocalypse: An Essay on the Future of Christian Belief (Baker Academic, 2022), and You Are Gods: On Nature and Supernature (Notre Dame Press, 2022).
+Hart's academic books include The Beauty of the Infinite: The Aesthetics of Christian Truth (Eerdmans, 2003), The Experience of God: Being, Consciousness, Bliss (Yale, 2013), The Hidden and the Manifest: Essays in Theology and Metaphysics (Eerdmans, 2017), That All Shall Be Saved: Heaven, Hell, and Universal Salvation (Yale, 2019), Theological Territories: A David Bentley Hart Digest (Notre Dame, 2020), Tradition and Apocalypse: An Essay on the Future of Christian Belief (Baker, 2022), and You Are Gods: On Nature and Supernature (Notre Dame, 2022).

+In April and May of 2024, Hart delivered the Stanton lectures at the University of Cambridge with presentations across five days entitled "The Light of Tabor: Notes Toward a Monist Christology".
+Hart's book All Things Are Full of Gods: The Mysteries of Mind and Life from Yale University Press released in August of 2024.